 Hear Alexievich address the PEN World Voices Festival here, with Laura interpreting her remarks from Russian into English.

-Laura was one of six producers who planned and organized this event.
+Laura is one of four producers who planned and organized this event.

 What: An event sponsored by Zyzzyva Magazine featuring writers Will Boast, Edie Meidav and Laura.